FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 You're basically making a bet that within that short whitelist window, the likelihood of a hacker scanning your specific port and attacking it is pretty slim.

 That's why you should use short TTLs on public networks.
-In general, put Knocker in front of services that already have their own authentication.
+In general, Knocker should be used in front of services that already have their own authentication.

 ## Setup